Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Results and Discussion

-\rparagraph{Personalization.} Table \ref{tab:results_personalization} displays the results on aspect personalization tasks.
-Similar to the diversification tasks, we report the performance for content personalization (nDCG) along with the aspect-personalization scores (PS\textsubscript{ctg} for topics, PS\textsubscript{snt} for sentiment).
-The results generally mirror those from diversification.
-Surprisingly, we find that TANR -- a model trained with an auxiliary topic classification task -- underperforms NAML and LSTUR\textsubscript{ini}, both of which add topical categories to the set of NE input features, in category personalization (PS\textsubscript{ctg}) on MIND and Adressa, respectively. \manner{}'s \texttt{CR-Module} alone (i.e., without any aspect customization) yields competitive category personalization performance.
-We believe that this is because (1) \manner{}'s \texttt{CR-Module} is best in content personalization and (2) category personalization is well-aligned with content personalization (i.e., news with similar content tend to belong to the same category).
-Figures \ref{fig:single_aspect_pers_mind} and \ref{fig:single_aspect_pers_adressa} explore the trade-off between content personalization and aspect personalization, for different (in this case, positive) values of $\lambda$ on both datasets.
-The best topical category personalization (PS\textsubscript{ctg}), obtained for $\lambda_{ctg}>0.7$ on MIND and $\lambda_{ctg}>0.4$ on Adressa, comes at the (small) expense for content personalization (small nDCG drop): with too much weight on the category similarity of news, the impact of content relevance becomes diluted.
-Increased sentiment personalization, on the other hand, is much more detrimental to content personalization.
-We find this to be intuitive: users do not really choose what to read based on sentiment.
-Tailoring recommendations according to the sentiment of previously clicked news thus leads to many more content-irrelevant recommendations.
+\textbf{Personalization.} Table \ref{tab:results_personalization} displays the results on aspect personalization tasks.
+TANR, trained with an auxiliary topic classification task, underperforms NAML, which uses topical categories as NE input features, in category personalization on both datasets. \manner{}'s \texttt{CR-Module} alone (i.e., without any aspect customization) yields competitive category personalization performance.
+We believe that this is because (i) the \texttt{CR-Module} is best in content personalization and (ii) category personalization is well-aligned with content personalization (i.e., news with similar content tend to belong to the same category).
+Fig. \ref{fig:single_aspect_pers_categ_mind} explores the trade-off between content and category personalization, for positive values of $\lambda_{ctg}$ on MIND.
+The best topical category personalization (PS\textsubscript{ctg}), obtained for $\lambda_{ctg} > 0.7$, comes at the small expense of content personalization: too much weight on the category similarity of news dilutes the impact of content relevance.
+Increased sentiment personalization (cf. Fig. \ref{fig:single_aspect_pers_sent_mind}), however, is much more detrimental to content personalization.
+Intuitively, users do not choose articles based on sentiment.
+Tailoring recommendations according to the sentiment of previously clicked news thus leads to more content-irrelevant suggestions.

-\subsection{Multi-aspect Customization}
+\subsection{Multi-Aspect Customization}